wormtable/wormtable/README.txt

 supports efficient searching and retrieval of rows with particular values through the use of indexes.

-The Variant Call Format (VCF) format is supported directly by wormtable through a command line conversion program, vcf2wt.
+The Variant Call Format (VCF) is supported directly by wormtable through a command line conversion program, vcf2wt.
 There is also a command line utility wtadmin to manage wormtables, including the ability to dump values and add, remove and view indexes.